Nov 28, 2018

 back to being 'all boy'

 Mason Moeller is all boy.
 His sturdy little 5-year-old’s body races across Dayton Children’s lobby, turning furniture into an obstacle course.
-He plunges head first into an ottoman, maybe imaging he’s cliff diving.
+He plunges head first into an ottoman, maybe imagining he’s cliff diving.
 His mischievous smile makes you want to join him in any adventure he can dream up and his blue eyes twinkle with all the possibilities that life holds.

 “He loves all things outside,” says mom, Lisa.
 “He is all about riding his bike.
 His grandparent’s live on a farm and he can’t wait to play on the tractor when we visit.
 He is definitely all boy.”